-In addition to the menu updates described above, under Planning Code Section 169.6(c) every four years, following the periodic updates to San Francisco Countywide Transportation Plan prepared by the County Transportation Agency, the Planning Department shall prepare a report analyzing the implementation of the TDM Program and describing any proposed or past changes to the TDM Program Standards.
-The Planning Department shall present such report to the Planning Commission and Board of Supervisors during public hearings.
+In addition to the menu updates described above, under Planning Code Section 169.6(c), one year after the effective date of the TDM Program, the Planning Department shall prepare a report analyzing the implementation of the TDM Program and describing any changes to the TDM Program Standards.
+Every four years, following the periodic updates to San Francisco Countywide Transportation Plan prepared by the County Transportation Agency, the Planning Department shall prepare a report containing the same information.
+The Planning Department shall present such report to the Planning Commission, and may present to the Board of Supervisors, if a Supervisor chooses to request a hearing on the matter.